UrbanSwingNZ/urban-swing-website/testing/file-splitting/01-change-password.md

 ## Test 2: Modal Opens

 **What to check:**
-- ⏳ Click "Change Password" button
+- 🟢 Click "Change Password" button
-- ⏳ Modal appears with title "Change Password"
+- 🟢Modal appears with title "Change Password"
-- ⏳ Three password fields visible
+- 🟢Three password fields visible
-- ⏳ Eye icons on all three fields
+- 🟢Eye icons on all three fields
-- ⏳ "Forgot your current password?" link at bottom
+- 🟢"Forgot your current password?" link at bottom
-- ⏳ "Cancel" and "Change Password" buttons visible
+- 🟢"Cancel" and "Change Password" buttons visible

 **How to test:**
 1. Click "Change Password" button